Skip to main content

 The Bottom Line

 If you do not speak fluent English, you still have every right to pursue a car accident claim in North Carolina.
-NC courts must provide free interpreters, insurance companies cannot force you to communicate in English, and you should never sign a document you do not fully understand.
-Language barriers create real risks in accident claims -- but knowing your rights eliminates most of them.
+NC courts must provide free interpreters, immigration status never bars your claim, and you do not need a Social Security number to recover compensation.
+Language barriers create real exploitation risks -- but knowing the specific tactics used against non-English speakers and your legal rights eliminates most of them.

 Your Right to an Interpreter in NC Courts